AdityaDendukuri/IsingNucleation/README.md

 ## INTRODUCTION
 This is a Monte Carlo simulation program for the Ising spin model.
 Simulations include free energy construction [1], nucleus formation [2] with umbrella sampling [1].
+This program is written in C with ffmpeg used for generation of the simulation video.
+Please make sure ffmpeg is installed in your system (can be found [here](https://ffmpeg.org/download.html)).
+Python is used to visualize the thermodynamics of the system via jupyter notebooks for the two specific experiments for validation, which can be found in analysis/ .

 ## INSTRUCTIONS TO RUN
 1. Clone the repo